HandyPlugins/accessibility-magic/readme.txt

 = How does the Text to Speech functionality work, and does it support multiple languages? =

-The Text to Speech function of the Accessibility Toolkit transforms the written content on your website into audible speech, making it more accessible to individuals with visual impairments and those who favor auditory learning.
+The Text-to-Speech function of the Accessibility Toolkit transforms the written content on your website into audible speech, making it more accessible to individuals with visual impairments and those who favor auditory learning.
 This feature leverages the text to speech capabilities of the user's browser.

 = Are users' accessibility settings saved for future visits? =